Cccccczh404/Snowflake_take_home_project/README.md

 Location resolution runs entirely offline — no LLM call needed. `FuzzyLocationResolver` resolves user input to canonical Census names using a three-stage approach: an alias dictionary (`CA` → California, `NY` → New York, `cali` → California), unique-prefix matching, and difflib similarity scoring.
 Matches are classified as HIGH (used silently) or MEDIUM (surfaced as a confirmation prompt before querying).
 For CBG-level queries, a fast `DISTINCT STATE_NAME` SQL lookup catches county names that exist in multiple states (e.g. "Washington County" in 30+ states) and asks the user to pick.

 ### 4. Grounded QA with response synthesizer
 The pipeline separates *what the data says* from *how to say it*.
 The QA agent is strictly **forbidden from referencing any number not present in the query results** — it produces a factually grounded but plain answer.
-The response synthesizer then adjusts tone, adds a friendly closing, and suggests relevant follow-up questions, but is required to preserve every data value verbatim.
+The LLM response synthesizer then adjusts tone, adds a friendly closing, and suggests relevant follow-up questions, but is required to preserve every data value verbatim.
 This two-step design makes it easy to verify correctness (check the QA output) independently of presentation quality.

 ### 5. Exception agent with in-context learning as safety guardrail
-Every question passes through the intent router before any data pipeline step runs.
+Every question passes through the LLM intent router before any data pipeline step runs.
 Off-topic questions (weather, politics, sports), prompt injection attempts, and anything outside the rent burden domain are caught here and routed to the exception agent, which returns a clear, helpful message explaining what the chatbot covers.
 The same agent handles all downstream failures (no matching rows, SQL errors, missing location) so the user always gets a natural-language response rather than an empty result or stack trace.

 The exception agent receives three inputs: the **failure status** (the pipeline stage where the error occurred, e.g. `MISSING_REQUIRED_INFO`, `NO_RESULTS`, `SQL_EXECUTION_ERROR`), the **failure reason** in plain text, and the **last few conversation turns**.
 Using the conversation history, it generates tailored follow-up suggestions — for example, if a county lookup returned no rows the agent might suggest switching to state-level or checking the spelling, whereas a SQL execution failure might prompt the user to try a different granularity.